mg979/vim-xtabline/README.md

 sessions, using a fuzzy finder ([fzf-vim](https://github.com/junegunn/fzf.vim) or a built-in one).

-[vim-obsession](https://github.com/tpope/vim-obsession) is required for persistance.
+[vim-obsession](https://github.com/tpope/vim-obsession) is recommended for persistance.

 ----------------------------------------------------------------------------